 The provision of affordable housing in the New Forest is consistently raised as one of the biggest challenges facing local communities in the National Park.
-The affordability of housing is a major barrier to sustainable communities in the New Forest, where the average house price is around 15 times average earnings - making the New Forest the least affordable National Park in the UK.
+The affordability of housing is a major barrier to sustainable communities in the New Forest, where the average house price is around 15 times average earnings - making the New Forest the least affordable national park in the UK.

-The high proportion of larger properties, and the associated high price of housing, makes access to affordable housing a key issue facing many local communities.
-Young people and young families, in particular, find it difficult to secure low-cost housing that would enable them to continue living in the area.
+The high proportion of larger properties, and the associated high price of housing, make it particularly hard for young people and young families to secure low-cost housing that would enable them to continue living in the area.